maciekfabia/sdk-nrf/doc/nrf/ug_zigbee.rst

 The OSIF subsystem acts as the linking layer between the ZBOSS stack and |NCS|.
 It implements a series of functions used by ZBOSS and is included in the |NCS|'s Zigbee subsystem.
+The files that handle the OSIF integration are located in :file:`subsys\zigbee\osif`.

 Configuration
 *************